WinVector/Examples/dplyr/GroupedSummaries.md

 #'
 #' @param d data.frame
 #' @param groupingVars character vector of column names to group by.
+#' @param arrangeVars chacater, optional vector of column anes to arrange by prior to summarizing.
 #' @param ... list of dplyr::mutate() expressions.
 #' @value d with grouped summaries added as extra columns
 #'